oceanprotocol-archive/OEPs/5/README.md

       * [Decentralized Interface](#decentralized-interface)

 <a name="ocean-agent-architecture"></a>
 # Ocean Agent Architecture

-This document describes the Ocean Agent Architecture.
-It focus in which are the main responsibilities, functions and components implementing the architecture of the component.
+This document describes the Ocean Agent Architecture: the main responsibilities, functions and components.

 This specification is based on [Ocean Protocol technical whitepaper](https://github.com/oceanprotocol/whitepaper).